CONI sports hall in Rome: plant engineering intervention in BIM

 Incide Engineering was in charge of the executive project for the construction of the mechanical, ventilation, electrical and fire-fighting systems.

-New goals for the multifunctional sports building
+New goals for sports building achieved with BIM design

 The 5 million euro project has as its primary objectives a greater permeability to the surrounding space than the old demolished structure and an enhancement of the sports offer, envisaging a flexible and adaptable sports space, with the possibility of hosting high-level official meetings with the presence of the public thanks to the creation of various configurations such as a basketball court, volleyball court, futsal and handball court, and climbing wall.